Food before one is for…“insert commonly heard answer here”.

-Yet another saying that often gets misconstrued to think that since milk is the primary source of nutrition, calories from food don’t matter.
-Parents think – my baby can just drink all their calories from milk and any bite of food is a bonus!
+Just another example of a saying that often gets misconstrued to think that since milk is the primary source of nutrition, calories from food don’t matter.
+Parents think – my baby can get enough calories by drinking breast milk or formula, and any bites of baby foods are a bonus!

 But….it’s a lot more than just a “bonus”.

 Let’s first break down what milk being the “primary” source of nutrition means.

 It doesn’t mean it has to be 95% of calories the entire time.
 Milk can be 80% of your baby’s diet and still be the primary source of nutrition.
 In fact, it can be 55 or 60% of your baby’s total calories, and it’s still the primary source of nutrition.

 Now don’t get me wrong – this doesn’t mean that I’m here to replace your baby’s milk with solids and that milk isn’t super important.